Twometer/twometer-vr/Docs/index.md

 TwometerVR is an open-source alternative to commercial VR hand/body tracking systems.

-It's primarily intended for those who have a VR headset such as the Oculus DK2 that don't include controllers.
+It's primarily intended for those who have VR headsets such as the Oculus DK2 that don't include controllers.
 It is a low-cost alternative to expensive commercial devices such as the PS Move or Oculus Touch system.

 ## Features